arriojaram/UsaloYa/Readme.txt

-Scaffold-DbContext "Data Source=DESKTOP-PL9432I\MSSQLSERVER01;Initial Catalog=Avatar;Integrated Security=True;TrustServerCertificate=True;" Microsoft.EntityFrameworkCore.SqlServer -OutputDir Models
+Scaffold-DbContext "Data Source=DESKTOP-PL9432I\MSSQLSERVER01;Initial Catalog=Avatar;Integrated Security=True;TrustServerCertificate=True;" Microsoft.EntityFrameworkCore.SqlServer -OutputDir Utils

 // Commands to do the code first in VS and start working with the DB in PostgreSql